 Families can starting planning out how they will celebrate America’s 250th anniversary across the five boroughs.
-Be sure to check out a family-friendly commemorative celebration at Green-Wood Cemetery in Brooklyn, a community concert in Queens, the Sail4th 250 Grand Review of Tall Ships on Governors Island, a 4th of July concert in Staten Island, and a brand new historical exhibition in Manhattan.
+Be sure to check out a family-friendly commemorative celebration at Green-Wood Cemetery in Brooklyn, a community concert in Queens, the Sail4th 250 Grand Review of Tall Ships, a 4th of July concert in Staten Island, and a brand new historical exhibition in Manhattan.
 And don’t miss Sail4th 250, Fleet Week, and the Macy’s 4th of July Fireworks!

 The Battle of Brooklyn: America 250 at the Center for Brooklyn History in Brooklyn Heights